bcornec/nuage-ospdirector-wiki/Home.md

 python configure_vsd_cms_id.py --server 0.0.0.0:0 --serverauth username:password --organization organization --auth_resource /me --serverssl True --base_uri /nuage/api/v3_2"
 ```
 * The CMS ID will be displayed on the terminal as well as a copy of it will be stored in a file "cms_id.txt" in the same folder.
-* This generated cms_id will be added to neutron-nuage-config.yaml template file for the parameter NeutronNuageCMSId
+* This generated cms_id needs to be added to neutron-nuage-config.yaml template file for the parameter NeutronNuageCMSId

 ## Overcloud Deployment commands
 For OSP Director, tuskar deployment commands are recommended.
 But as part of Nuage integration effort, it was found that heat-templates provide more options and customization to overcloud deployment.
 The templates can be passed in "openstack overcloud deploy" command line options and can create or update an overcloud deployment.